Invoiced/docs/accounting/quickbooks-online.md

 Instructions:

-1. Go to the **Customers** or **Invoices** tab in the Invoiced dashboard.
-Click on the **Import** button in the top-right.
+1. Go to the **Settings** &rarr; **Accounting Sync** in the Invoiced dashboard.
+Click the **Import Historical Data** button.

-2. Select **QuickBooks**.

-3. Configure the data you wish to import, date range, and any other settings.
+2. Configure the data you wish to import, date range, and any other settings.

-4. Click **Start**.
+3. Click **Start**.

-5. The import tool will begin processing your request.
+4. The import tool will begin processing your request.
 You are free to leave the page once the import starts.
 You will get an email afterwards with the result.

-6. Once the import is finished you will see the newly imported data on Invoiced.
+5. Once the import is finished you will see the newly imported data on Invoiced.
 The import detail screen has a list of all records that were imported.

 ## Edge Cases